Measuring the Redundancy of Decoder Layers in SpeechLLMs: Experimental Setup

 \textbf{CoVoST2} \cite{wang2021covost} is a multilingual speech-to-text translation corpus.
 We focus on two language pairs: En$\rightarrow$De and Fr$\rightarrow$En, with training set durations of $428$ and $264$ hours respectively.

 \textbf{Decoding and metrics.} Greedy decoding is used at inference time for all models.
 ASR is evaluated with WER, with the Whisper English text normaliser applied for consistency across datasets.
 For AST, BLEU scores are reported using SacreBLEU \cite{post-2018-call}.
 Pruning tolerance is summarised by relative degradation: given a baseline score $s_0$, the relative change is defined as $\Delta = (s - s_0) / s_0$.
 For ASR, the largest fraction of removable layers is reported such that $\Delta_{\mathrm{WER}} \leq 0.25$ across all evaluation sets simultaneously.
-This threshold is based on Section~\ref{sec:results} results: within each model family, the average cumulative relative WER gap between adjacent size tiers (7--8B vs.\ 3--4B, and 3--4B vs.\ 1--1.5B) is approximately $0.25$.
-At this pruning level, WER is not degraded beyond the unpruned performance of the next smaller tier.
+The $0.25$ threshold matches the average relative WER gap between adjacent size tiers, so pruning does not degrade a model below the next smaller tier.
 For AST, a stricter threshold of $\Delta_{\mathrm{BLEU}} \leq 0.10$ is adopted, corresponding to at most a 10\% relative decrease in BLEU.
 This stricter threshold is chosen to ensure the absolute BLEU score remains close to the unpruned performance.